OutSystems/docs-support/src/release-notes/11/development-environment/development-environment.md

 <li>Fixed a security vulnerability.
 CVSSv3.1 score 8.5 (High).
 (RPM-689)</li>
 </ul>
 <h3 id="More_details_0">More details</h3>
-<p><strong>RPM-689</strong><br/><b>Fixed a security vulnerability.
+<strong>RPM-689</strong><br/><b>Fixed a security vulnerability.
 CVSSv3.1 score 8.5 (High).</b><br/><br/><br/><u>Fix Details:</u><br/>Service Studio and Integration Studio weren't properly validating the TLS connections.
 It was possible to perform a MITM attack using a self-signed certificate after the initial connection is established without the developer noticing.
 This vulnerability was classified as High with a risk score of 8.5.
-Check more details about the vulnerability in <a href="https://success.outsystems.com/Support/Security/Vulnerabilities/Vulnerability_RPM-689">this security bulletin</a>.</p>
+Check more details about the vulnerability in <a href="https://success.outsystems.com/Support/Security/Vulnerabilities/Vulnerability_RPM-689">this security bulletin</a>.

 <h2 id="Development_Environment_11.11.6">Development Environment 11.11.6</h2>
 <div class="info">

-<p>Released on Jun 28, 2021</p>
+Released on Jun 28, 2021
 </div>
 <h3 id="New_in_Development_Environment_11.11.6">New in Development Environment 11.11.6</h3>
 <ul>